evanslaton/health-tracker/README.md

   * Adding an exercise
   * Retrieving exercises from the database
   * Any logic about turning an exercise into its String representation
-* 1/18/2019 - Finished the string.xml and location features for Lab 34
+* 1/18/2019 - Finished Lab 33 (adding and viewing exercise to Heroku Database) and the string.xml and location features for Lab 34
 * 1/21/2019 - Finished the shared preferences feature for Lab 34

 ## Health-Tracker-Backend